vivekdevulapalli07/website/notes/Eigenvalues_and_PCA.md

 title: "Eigenvalues and PCA: A Quick Reference"
 ---

-# Eigenvalues and Principal Component Analysis

-This note provides a quick reference for eigenvalue calculation and Principal Component Analysis (PCA).

-## Eigenvalues and Eigenvectors

 An eigenvector of a square matrix $A$ is a non-zero vector $v$ such that when multiplied by $A$, the result is a scalar multiple of $v$:

 $$